 Furthermore, it is not operational to regard all employee capture of potential resources as illegitimate diversion.
-The reason is that the concept of divertible resources is defined on the assumption of zero information costs and monitoring costs in resource utilization.
+The reason is that the concept of divertable resources is defined on the assumption of zero information costs and monitoring costs in resource utilization.
 Therefore, in actual situations with high information costs, measurement would be impractical.
-For example, where employees can make improvements due to their information cost advantages about production possibilities or customers' preferences, but fail to do so because of inadequate incentives, the degree of resource diversion cannot be easily determined by the employer.
-In view of these measurement difficulties, the legal standing of activities not specifically prohibited by explicit accountability rules becomes unclear.
+For example, where employees are able to make improvements due to their information cost advantages about production possibilities or customers' preferences, but fail to do so because of inadequate incentives, the degree of resource diversion cannot be easily determined by the employer.
+In view of these measurement difficulties, the legal standing of activities not specifically prohibited by explicit accountability rules become unclear.
 This vagueness, however, makes it unnecessary to prejudge the efficiency and distributive implications of unprohibited activities.

-Even if information costs and monitoring costs are zero, there are still resources that cannot and should not be fully utilized. when different inputs must be combined in some fixed proportions for effective utilization, any input that exceeds the required proportions with complementary inputs becomes a slack resource.
-Attempts to increase utilization of these slack resources will only overload the bottlenecks created by the already fully utilized inputs (Goldratt and Cox, 1987:157-58).
+Even if information costs and monitoring costs are zero, there are still resources that cannot and should not be fully utilized.
+When different inputs must be combined in some fixed proportions for effective utilization, any input that exceeds the required proportions with complementary inputs becomes a slack resource.
+Attempts to increase utilization of these slack resources will only overload the bottlenecks created by the already fully utilized inputs (Goldratt and Cox, 1984: 157-158).
 For example, some employees may be temporarily idle because there is not enough complementary equipment or personnel to work with them.
 There is, therefore, no sense in establishing or enforcing accountability for slack resources, except to ensure that their unspecified uses do not subtract from the marginal productivity of other fully utilized resources.

 While potential resources may be open for competitive capture, not all methods of capture are equally acceptable.
 Any capture for obvious direct personal benefits probably violates some implicit (i.e., commonly accepted though not explicitly stated) accountability rules and is therefore socially unacceptable.
 The least socially acceptable is selling the resources for cash within and outside the organization.
-The term "employee theft" generally refers to these activities as well as keeping organization resources for private uses.
-The most socially acceptable use is for favor exchanges within the organization.
-The returned favors are seldom visibly associated with the original favors, and doing favors for others is usually associated with generosity rather than selfishness.
-It is these uses of competitively capturable resources for favor exchanges that is of interest here.
-In fact, the direct use of these resources for personal benefits can be viewed as a failure to effect more beneficial favor exchanges.
+The term "employee theft" generally refers to these activities as well as keeping organizational resources for private uses.
+The most socially acceptable use is for favor exchanges within the organization because the returned favors are seldom visibly associated with the original favors, and doing favors for others is usually associated with generosity rather than selfishness.
+It is these uses of competitively capturable resources for favor exchanges that is of interest to us.
+In fact, we can look at the direct use of these resources for personal benefits as a failure to effect more beneficial favor exchanges.

 Exchange of favors need not, of course, be confined to members of the organization or resources generated within the organization.
 Favors done with organizational resources for some fellow employees can be returned with private resources of the favor recipients.
-Favors also may be done with organizational resources for outsiders in return for personal benefits that cannot be bartered for within the organization.
+Favors may also be done with organizational resources for outsiders in return for personal benefits which cannot be bartered for within the organization.
 The more desirable these favors are to outsiders, the more the favor-exchange network would extend outside the organization.
-For my present purposes, I confine myself to only favor exchanges and favor-exchangeable resources within organizations.
+For our present purposes, we will confine ourselves to only favor exchanges and favor-exchangeable resources within organizations.